pylonmc/pylon-docs/docs/en/contributing/contributing-to-docs.md

 4. Fill in the title and description for your pull request.
 5. Click "Create pull request".

 That's it!
 Your changes will be reviewed by the maintainers.
-If everything looks good, your contribution will be merged. 🎉
+If everything looks good, your contribution will be accepted.

+---

 ## Step 8: Making changes to your Pull Request

 If you have already submitted a pull request but need to make changes (for example, if a reviewer requested changes), you can do that easily.

-Just repeat [Step 4](#step-4-making-your-changes) and [Step 6](#step-6-committing-and-pushing-your-changes) to make and commit your changes.
+Just repeat [Step 4](#step-4-making-your-changes) through [Step 6](#step-6-committing-and-pushing-your-changes) to make and commit your changes.

 The pull request will automatically update to include your new changes until it has been merged or closed.

 ---

-**Thank you for contributing to the Pylon documentation!** 🙏
+**Thank you for contributing to the Pylon documentation!**